-If you’re over 80 and looking for life insurance, let’s get real—your options are limited, but far from impossible.
-Despite what those TV ads might say, not all policies are equal.
-And many of the most advertised ones?
-Loaded with fine print, waiting periods, and overpriced premiums.
+If you’re over 80 and shopping for life insurance, let’s be honest—your options are limited, but not impossible.
+Many advertised policies?
+Packed with fine print, waiting periods, and inflated premiums.

-At Maple Valley Insurance Group, we specialize in helping people in their 80s (and beyond) find affordable, no-nonsense life insurance—without the gimmicks, delays, or frustration.
+At Maple Valley Insurance Group, we help people in their 80s (and beyond) find affordable, straightforward coverage—no gimmicks, no delays, no frustration.

-Whether you’re 80, 85, or pushing 89, we’ll help you understand exactly what’s available—and how to get approved.
+Whether you’re 80, 85, or nearing 90, we’ll guide you through exactly what’s available and how to get approved quickly and easily.

 Why Life Insurance Over 80 Still Matters

-• Leaving something behind for children or grandchildren
+- Leave a legacy – provide something for children or grandchildren

-You’re not looking to insure a mortgage or raise kids—you want simple, reliable coverage that pays out when it’s needed most.
+In short, you’re not looking to cover a mortgage or raise children—you want simple, dependable coverage that pays when it’s needed most.

 Can You Get Life Insurance After 80?

-Yes.
-But it depends on your health, age, and the type of policy you apply for.
-Here’s the honest truth:
+Yes—you can still get coverage after 80, but it depends on three main factors: your health, your exact age, and the type of policy you choose.
+Here’s the reality:

-• Most companies stop offering new policies at age 85.
+- Most companies stop issuing new policies at age 85.

-• A few go to age 89, but they’re limited and expensive.
+- A few insurers will go up to age 89, but these options are limited and typically more expensive.

-• Term life insurance is usually off the table after age 80.
+- Term life insurance is usually unavailable after age 80.

-• The most realistic option is whole life insurance—specifically “final expense” or “burial insurance.”
+- The most practical choice is whole life insurance—commonly called “final expense” or “burial insurance.”

 The 2 Main Types of Policies Available at Age 80+